Enterprise AI Agent Platform Comparison 2026: Security, Compliance & Cost Scored

 Why Enterprise Requirements for AI Agent Platforms Are Different

 Consumer AI tools optimize for speed and simplicity.
-Enterprise deployments have a different set of constraints:
+Enterprise deployments have fundamentally different constraints:

 • Data governance policies dictate where data can travel, who can access it, and how long it is retained.
 A marketing team at a Fortune 500 company cannot use a platform that stores prompt data on shared infrastructure without a BAA.